 This also creates the corresponding requirement for such directors and CEOs to provide the company with such information as soon as practicable within that 14-day period.
 Default in meeting this requirement may expose the relevant director or CEO to criminal liability.

-However, such an alternate address must not be a post office box.
-It must be one at which the MD or CEO can be located and must be located in the same jurisdiction as the residential address.
+However, such an alternate address must not be a post office box (i.e. a PO box address).
+It must be one at which the MD or CEO can be located, and must be in the same jurisdiction as their residential address.

 Recording of interests in company registers